jlmcgraw/network_sankey/readme.md

-Currently, this will load 4x Sankey diagrams in a web browser: traffic in/out by bytes/packets
+Currently, this will load 4x Sankey diagrams in a web browser: traffic in/out by bytes/packets.
+A new live mode can capture packets continuously and update the diagram in real time.

 In the future, I'd like to find methods to:
 - Display a diagram in native GUI without using browser